Distributed Computation for Marginal Likelihood based Model Choice: Distributed Model Choice

-Where $\int_\Theta \prod_{s=1}^S \tilde{p}(\theta|y_s, z_s^n) d \theta$ can be calculated analytically using \eqref{eq:gaussiancond} and $z_s^n$ are samples obtained from the Gibbs sampler.
-See the appendix for an algorithmic version of the sampler.
-The resulting estimator is asymptotically convergent but breaks down as the number of splits increases.
-This estimator can be understood as an importance sampling based estimator. \begin{proposition} Assume i.i.d. sampling from the latent variable posterior.
+where $\int_\Theta \prod_{s=1}^S \tilde{p}(\theta|y_s, z_s^i) d \theta$ is calculated analytically and $z_s^i$ are samples obtained from, e.g., a Gibbs sampler.
+See the algorithmic version of the sampler in Algorithm \ref{alg:exactmethod}.
+We provide further details on data augmentation for logistic regressions using P\'{o}lya-Gamma data augmentation in the appendix.
+The variance of the proposed estimator can be understood through a connection to importance sampling. \begin{proposition} Assume i.i.d. sampling from the latent variable posterior.
 The variance of the estimator suggested in \eqref{eq:isubestimator} is then